 Bohemian style has, for over 200 years, been an exotic alternative to the accepted fashions of a given period.
-Generally associated with artists, writers, and intellectuals, bohemian culture incorporates various ethic clothing styles, as well as historical costume.
+Generally associated with artists, writers, and intellectuals, bohemian culture incorporates various clothing styles from around the world, as well as historical costume.

-The Bohemians, as a counterculture, appeared in France after the French Revolution.
+The bohemians, as a counterculture, appeared in France after the French Revolution.
 Deprived of the former system of patronage, where wealthy clients supported the arts, artists were plunged into poverty.
-Many took up a nomadic life style, lived cheaply, and wore worn out and unfashionable or used clothing.
+Many took up a nomadic lifestyle, lived cheaply, and wore worn-out, unfashionable or used clothing.

-By the 1830's, the French Bohemian art crowd and the Romantics embraced medieval and oriental clothing styles.
-With their colorful fabrics, long flowing hair, and wide brimmed hats, the artistic culture did come to resemble the classic view of the Romani people.
+By the 1830s, the French bohemian art crowd and the Romantics embraced medieval clothing styles with their colorful fabrics, long flowing hair, and wide-brimmed hats.

-The novelist Henri Murger wrote tales about the people that he called Bohemians, centering on a group of artists and intellectuals in threadbare coats, old shoes, and a general look of dishevelment.
-The stories inspired Puccinni's famous opera, La Boheme.
+The novelist Henri Murger wrote tales about the people he called bohemians, centering on a group of artists and intellectuals in threadbare coats, old shoes, and a general look of dishevelment.

-Bohemian style evolved into a cult of the individual, a person whose very appearance became a work of art with carefully planned outfits and accessories.
-The word bohemian suggested a sense of arcane enlightenment, sexual freedom, and poor personal hygiene.
+The style evolved into a cult of the individual, a person whose very appearance became a work of art with carefully planned outfits and accessories.

-In the 19th century, the Aesthetic Movement became a type of bohemian life style.
-The Aesthetics rebelled against the rigid social constraints of the Victorian era and embraced a style based on the clothing of the past, particularly medieval dress and oriental designs.
+In the 19th century, the Aesthetic Movement became a type of bohemian lifestyle.
+The Aesthetics rebelled against the rigid social constraints of the Victorian era and embraced a style based on the clothing of the past.

 Believing that the mass production of the Industrial Revolution was dehumanizing, the Aesthetics strove to encourage the old techniques of the Middle Ages with individually crafted goods.
 Clothing was loose and soft, using fabrics colored with organic dyes and decorated with hand embroidery.
 The Pre-Raphaelite artists of the day rejected corsets, crinolines, and the stiff bodices and restrictive clothing of Victorian fashion.